SergioRomera/quest/README.md

-# Vagrant for Quest Shareplex and Foglight to Oracle 12R1 Build
+# Vagrant for Quest Shareplex and Foglight

-The Vagrant scripts here will allow you to build 2 virtual machines in your comuter with an Oracle Database 12cR1 and **Shareplex 9.2.3** (last version) in each node (1 and 2) and **Foglight 5.9.4** by just starting the VMs in the correct order.
+The Vagrant scripts here will allow you to build 4 virtual machines in your computer with an Oracle Database 12cR1 and **Shareplex 9.2.4** in each node (1 and 2) and **Foglight 5.9.4** by just starting the VMs in the correct order.

-Three new features has been added:
+SQL Server 2017 Express Edition has been also included in node 5.

+Features:

 * Shareplex Change Data Capture
 * On premise to AWS RDS database migration